Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series: Equivariance properties of common time-frequency transforms

-The calculation of the spectral density leaves the scale equivariance property of the transformation unaffected.
-However, Eq.~\ref{eq:four_transequiv_2} shows that the spectral density calculation reduces translation equivariance to \textit{translation invariance}.
-Consequently, the Fourier transform is commonly considered \textit{not to carry positional information}.
-It is important to note that this lost of information destroys the invertibility property of the Fourier transform.
+Unfortunately, the resulting group representations rapidly become cumbersome specially in the presence of several input components.
+In addition, although the calculation of the spectral density leaves the scale equivariance property of the transformation unaffected, Eq.~\ref{eq:four_transequiv_2} shows that it reduces translation equivariance of the Fourier transform to \textit{translation invariance}.
+This is why the Fourier transform is commonly considered not to carry positional information.

-\subsection{The Short-Time Fourier Transform}
+\subsection{The short-time Fourier transform}